jbejjani2022/jbejjani2022.github.io/_posts/2025-06-23-mechagogue-jax.md

 We can see that it gets around 2 hits before missing.

-We'd hope that the agent can do better after training a policy with DQN.
+We'd hope that the agent can do better after training a breakout-playing policy with DQN.

 After matching the MinAtar environment and training configuration as closely as possible (featuring a CNN Q-Network architecture, RMSProp optimizer, Huber loss, and difficulty ramping), and training for 5 million epochs, we got a pretty good breakout-player: